 Without any more delay let’s jump into a more detailed discussion about WooCommerce vs Magento.

 Both e-commerce platforms are an all-in-one solution package for all your business needs.
 You can build an online store and develop your brand through online activities.
-You can manage your store, products, funnel, target market, and also set up payment getaways.
+You can manage your store, products, funnel, and target market, and also set up payment getaways.

 Now let’s move on to the details.

-Magento is a self-sufficient open source e-commerce platform that allows you to open an e-commerce business and set up online stores.
+Magento is a self-sufficient open-source e-commerce platform that allows you to open an e-commerce business and set up online stores.

 After its launch in 2007, Magento has been adding tons of versions to its bucket and gained a lot of attention.
 More than 250,000+ e-commerce businesses are using Magento websites right now.

 Magento has two versions that are completely different from each other.
 One of them is Magento open source and the other is Magento commerce.
 The open-source is like a free version that lets you customize its features so you can do whatever you want with it.
 The Magento community loves it.